RobertFQu/RobertFQu.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer and Information Engineering, Chinese University of Hong Kong(Shenzhen), 2028 (expected)
+* M.Phil. for Computer and Information Engineering, Chinese University of Hong Kong(Shenzhen), 2025 (Upcoming)
-* B.Eng. in the Institute for Interdisplinary Information Science, Tsinghua University, 2023
+* B.Eng. for Computer Science and Technology in the Institute for Interdisplinary Information Science, Tsinghua University, 2023

 Skills
 ======